Join me!

 How to Harvest Ginger

 Remember senescence?
 This is when the plant begins to slow down before it dies.
 The leaves will start to turn yellow and brown.
-This usually occurs when the plant gets less sunlight and it cools down, signaling the ginger to grow more rhizomes to begin to store energy for the colder season.
+This usually occurs when the plant gets less sunlight, and it cools down, signalling the ginger to grow more rhizomes to begin to store energy for the colder season.
 This is also when the rhizomes grow their protective skin.
 And you guessed it…it’s when we’re ready to harvest!

 Ginger takes some time to grow.
 Baby ginger can be harvested after 6-8 months.
 You want to harvest the ginger before it reaches senescence.
 Mature ginger, on the other hand, takes more than 10 months and you want to harvest after senescence has occurred.
 Be sure to save the best rhizome (fat and healthy-looking) to use for future planting.